The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 Capetonians have discovered the meaning of the phrase "water-shedding," as it has been forced up their noses with great discomfort.
 Yet a 30,000 litre underground reservoir would solve the problems faced by every family; it was a major step forwards at our eco friendly home.

-Only for one month in seven years have we needed water from the municipal reticulation; it is pristine, and very cold stored underground.
-We drink it without filtration.
+Only for two month in twelve years have we needed water from the municipal reticulation; ours is pristine and very cold, stored underground.
+We drank it without filtration for the first seven years with no gut issues; E. coli tests proved negative.

 This is our rainwater harvesting model.